kjelle29/Linear-dispersion-with-shear-current/README.md

 #### Critical layers

 The dispersion function $D(k,c)$ is a real-valued function where the zeros represent freely propagating waves.
-However, there exist two types of singularities on the real axis; when evaluating $D(k, c)$ in the complex plane $`c\in \mathbb{C}`$, it is clear that it contains poles when $G_-'(0)=0$ and a branch cut when there is a critical layer, $z_c\in(-h,0)$ such that $|c-U(z_c)| = 0$.
+However, there exist two types of singularities on the real axis; when evaluating $D(k, c)$ in the complex plane $`c\in \mathbb{C}`$, it is clear that it contains poles when $\partial_z G_-(0)=0$ and a branch cut when there is a critical layer, $z_c\in(-h,0)$ such that $|c-U(z_c)| = 0$.
 To handle the branch cut, we utilise the analytic continuation of the dispersion function and evaluate it slightly above the real axis.
 If, however, there exists a pole that diverges to $\pm \infty$ depending on whether it is approached from below or above, a small imaginary part can introduce a false zero crossing, as shown in the Figure 1. and 2. below.

 <table>
   <tr>